-STUDENT ASSISTANCE TEAM
+STUDENT W ASSISTANCE TEAM

-A Student Assistance Team (S.A.T.) is available to students and/or parents.
+A Student Assistance Team (S.W.A.T.) is available to students and/or parents.
 The focus of the S.A.T. is on the educational concerns of the student who is at risk of not succeeding at school.
-Students who wish the assistance of the S.A.T. may do so by contacting the school counselor, school nurse, or principal.
+Students who seek the assistance of the S.W.A.T. may do so by contacting the school counselor, student success coordinator, school nurse, or principal.